 - The watch is quite informal so not necessarily suitable for a formal environment.
 Having said that, some people like the sporty and sleek look.

-3. Advanced Fitness Tracker for Hikers: Garmin Vivosport
+3. Garmin Vivosport 4

-At around £125, the Garmin Vivosport is more expensive, but it offers exceptional value for money.
+At around £125, the Garmin Vivosport 4 is more expensive, but it offers exceptional value for money.
 Not only does it have in-built GPS, but it also uses infrared technology to capture your heart rate, and a barometric altimeter to capture elevation.

 - Good quality hardware that will track your routes, elevation, heart rate, sleep and stress.